gadost/webmoney-whmcs/README.md

 # Callback
 For automatic callback, tick the checkboxes `Allow overriding URL from Payment Request Form`  and
-`Send an error notification to merchant's keeper.`
+`Send an error notification to merchant's keeper`

 If you want to set up the Callback manually, *leave the checkboxes unticked* and enter the result URL's on the merchant setting page instead.